-The four specific educational goals of the School of Nursing, as identified by faculty are:
+The four specific educational goals of the School of Nursing, as identified by the faculty, are:

-- Educational programs are implemented to meet the mission of the School of Nursing and the University, the standards set by the profession, and societal needs.
+- Educational programs are implemented to meet the missions of the University, the School of Nursing and the standards set by the profession, and societal needs.

 - The climate and environment in the School of Nursing facilitates faculty and student research and scholarly activities.

 - A competitive market position is maintained to enroll a sufficient number of qualified students of diverse backgrounds to support the excellence of the educational programs.

 - Contributions to the health care of people are made through an emphasis on Christian, moral, and spiritual value systems within the context of Catholic teachings.

 The Catholic University of America School of Nursing is an integral component of its parent institution and, therefore, is committed to the teachings of the Catholic Church and the values of the Christian faith.
 The School of Nursing conducts its academic affairs in accordance with the university's aims and policies, the standards of the academic community and of the nursing profession.
 Its philosophy and mission focus on education, scientific inquiry and service within the scope of nursing knowledge and practice.
 The faculty subscribes to the following belief statements applicable to all programs of study as reflecting a unifying philosophy.